Rohith0007/User-Tracker/README.md

 ## Data Flow

-The user's inputted data moves through the API service and into the database, where it is stored in the **"users"** datatable.
+The user's inputted data moves through the API service and into the database, which is stored in the **"users"** data table.
 When requested, this data is transmitted back to the WebApp through the server, ultimately being displayed on the application's homepage.
-All data is transmitted and received in JSON format.
+All data is shared and received in JSON format.